 Then, we came back to the green trail and walked westward on it.
-This part of the trail is quite boring and plain.
-Most of the walking is on a flat trail, but there was one place where there was a short yet steep climb.
+This part of the trail is quite dull and plain.
+Most of the walking is on a flat trail, but there was one place with a short yet steep climb.
 After about 2.3 km, we turned left onto a black-marked trail (4), and then the fun part began.

 The black trail passed through the Gevanim Night Campground (5).
-I have stayed here in the past with a big group, and it was fine.
-There are a few toilets, but that is it.
+I have stayed here with a big group in the past, and it was fine.
+There are a few toilets, but that’s it.

-From this point on, the trail is also overlapping the Israel National Trail, which is always fun.
-After passing the campground, we started climbing on a wide steep route.
+From this point on, the trail overlaps the Israel National Trail, which is always fun.
+After passing the campground, we started climbing on a wide, steep route.
 When we reached the top of the climb, we turned left onto a green-marked trail (6).
 Then, we continued to climb a bit more until we reached a beautiful viewpoint over this area of Ramon Crater.

 We reached the bottom of the mountain safely and turned right into Wadi Nekarot (8).
-It’s a wide wadi with a lot of small, white bedrocks.
-I guess people love this trail because of the magnificent walls, that stand on each side of the wadi.
-But I don’t like walking on the bedrocks.
+It’s a wide wadi with small, white bedrock.
+I guess people love this trail because of the magnificent walls that stand on each side of the wadi.
+But I don’t like walking on the bedrock.

-Wadi Nekarot is one of the largest wadis in the Negev Mountains, spanning to a length of 60 kilometers.
-This part of the wadi is called the Nekarot Horseshoe because the wadi goes in a shape of a horseshoe.
-If you can’t feel it, take a look at the map, and see what I’m talking about.
+Wadi Nekarot is one of the largest wadis in the Negev Mountains, spanning a length of 60 kilometers.
+This part of the wadi is called the Nekarot Horseshoe because the wadi goes in the shape of a horseshoe.
+If you can’t feel it, take a look at the map and see what I’m talking about.

 There were a lot of groups here.
-We tried to pass them as fast as possible, so they won’t delay us.
-We walked the horseshoe for about 1.2 km and then reached the narrower part of the wadi, where it turns to a tight gorge (9).
+We passed them as fast as possible so they wouldn’t delay us.
+We walked the horseshoe for about 1.2 km and then reached the narrower part of the wadi, where it turns into a tight gorge (9).
 The rock formations here are beautiful.
 In wintertime, after heavy rainfall, this part of the trail may be flooded.
 We stopped here for a tea break, enjoyed some shade, and celebrated the fact that we were able to bypass all the groups.

 After about 660 meters, we reached a junction with a red and a black trail (11).
 At this point, I also noticed that the wadi was no longer white.
-The white bedrocks had gone and were replaced by orange-reddish ground.
+The white bedrock had gone and was replaced by orange-reddish ground.
 Actually, at this point, we were leaving Wadi Nekarot and going into Wadi Ardon.
-Because Wadi Ardon drains out from the crater, its bedrocks are reddish.
+Because Wadi Ardon drains out from the crater, its bedrock is reddish.

 We left the blue-marked trail and continued straight on the black-marked trail.
-We continued for about 1.6 km until we reached the next interesting point of the trail – one of the crater’s dikes (12).
-It’s a magnificent tower of rock, formed inside a pre-existing rock.
-It was formed millions of years ago, when magma flowed through a crack in the rock and solidified.
+We continued for about 1.6 km until we reached the next exciting point of the trail – one of the crater’s dikes (12).
+It’s a magnificent tower of rock formed inside a pre-existing rock.
+It was created millions of years ago when magma flowed through a crack in the rock and solidified.
 We got close to it and examined its beautiful layers.

 So, from the dike, we continued on the black-marked trail for about 430 meters and then turned right onto a red-marked trail (13).
 By the way, if you don’t want to climb the hill, you can continue on the black trail and find your way back to the car.

 The climb is pretty rewarding.
-You can see Wadi Ardon below, and the crater beyond.
-Unfortunately, the sun was starting to set, so we didn’t have much time to stay there and appreciate the view.
-We climbed down the hill on the red-marked trail, turned left onto a blue-marked trail and then went straight on the black-marked trail.
+You can see Wadi Ardon below and the crater in front of you.
+Unfortunately, the sun was starting to set, so we had little time to enjoy the view.
+We climbed down the hill on the red-marked trail, turned left onto a blue-marked trail, and then went straight on the black-marked trail.
 That led us to the parking lot and our car (15).

-Ramon Crater is filled with amazing geological shapes and colors.
-The Nekarot Horseshoe Trail is one of the most popular trails in the crater, and for a good reason.
+Ramon Crater is filled with unique geological shapes and colors.
+The Nekarot Horseshoe Trail is one of the most popular trails in it and for a good reason.
 You can enjoy beautiful views, visit an ancient Nabatean khan, walk through the magnificent Nekarot Wadi, and even see a dike!
 What more can you ask for?!

-If you don’t want to do the long circular trail that we did, you can do a shorter version of the trail, which is suitable for the whole family.
-From Saharonim Khan, take the blue-marked trail instead of the green-marked trail and then you’ll arrive at Nekarot Horseshoe without having to climb Mount Saharonim.
+If you don’t want to do the long circular trail that we did, you can do a shorter version, which is suitable for the whole family.
+From Saharonim Khan, take the blue-marked trail instead of the green-marked trail, and then you’ll arrive at Nekarot Horseshoe without having to climb Mount Saharonim.